-WHEREAS, the COVID-19 outbreak threatens to overwhelm some U.S. hospitals in areas with the highest infection rates, leading the U.S. military to prepare to deploy field hospitals to New York and Seattle, as well as send military hospital ships to Los Angeles and New York City, and task the Army Corps of Engineers to convert hotels and dormitories into treatment facilities for sick patients; and
+WHEREAS, COVID-19 outbreak has already overwhelmed some U.S. hospitals in areas with the highest infection rates, leading the U.S. military to prepare to deploy field hospitals to New York and Seattle, as well as send military hospital ships to Los Angeles and New York City, and task the Army Corps of Engineers to convert hotels and dormitories into treatment facilities for sick patients; and